filecoin-project/fvm-docs/docs/index.md

 ### Dataverse and Data DAOs

-Represent the value of data sets through tokens, and incentives value creation through data processing.
-Kickstarting the data set economy by tokeninzing data sets to capture the represented value of those data sets to society.
+The Dataverse is an open source software project for sharing, preserving, citing, and exploring research data.
+See [Wikipedia](https://en.wikipedia.org/wiki/Dataverse) and [The Dataverse Project](https://dataverse.org/).

+DAOs are Data Access Objects, patterns that provide an abstract interface to a database or other persistence mechanism.
+They provide specific data operations without exposing details of the database.
+See [Wikipedia](https://en.wikipedia.org/wiki/Data_access_object).

+FVM can be used to tokenize data sets to represent their value to humanity and kickstart the data set economy.
+It can then be used to incentivize further value creation through data processing.

-Imagine deploying self governing entities on chain to steward, maintain, and curate those datasets that are valuable to humanity.
-Data DAOs could be funded by the use of these datasets automatically.
+Imagine if those tokens were harvested and exchanged between peers to request computation, validation, transformations, feature detection, extraction, machine learning and more.
+If you chain these processes, you can compound the value of the datasets iteratively.
+Imagine deploying self-learning entities on chain to steward, maintain, and curate those datasets.
+Data DAOs could be automatically funded by the use of these datasets.

 ### Replication workers